nodesman/indian-narrative/anglophone-narrative.md

 permalink: /anglophone-narrative/
 ---

 The Anglophone Narrative is a primary source of **friction** for individuals of Indian origin.
-This friction stems from a deep-seated post-colonial condescension and a strategic worldview that often reduces India to its utility in Western-led alliances.
+This friction stems from a deep-seated post-colonial condescension, a strategic worldview that reduces India to its utility, and, in some cases, a permissive tolerance for extremist groups.

 This page deconstructs the distinct realities of its key players, providing a playbook for the individual.